fbpx

 CMS will not evaluate QHP network adequacy in FFE States performing plan management functions that elect to perform their reviews of Issuers seeking QHP certification in their state, as long as the state applies and enforces quantitative network adequacy standards that are as stringent as the Federal network adequacy standards and the network adequacy reviews are conducted before QHP certification.
 CMS will continue to coordinate with state authorities to address network adequacy compliance.

-As stated in the PY2026 Letter to Issuers, CMS will measure network adequacy time and distance standards using Geographic Distance Calculations instead of estimated driving times.
+As stated in the 2027 Final Letter to Issuers in the Federally-facilitated Exchanges (2027 Final Letter), CMS will measure network adequacy time and distance standards using Geographic Distance Calculations instead of estimated driving times.

 Understanding Geographic Distance Calculation